-In this test, your tutor will provide you with a sample rigged character with controllers.
-You are required to manipulate this character and create keyframes to produce an animated timeline of 5-10 seconds.
+In this test, your tutor will provide you with a sample rigged character with controllers and a subject theme.
+You will be required to manipulate the character and create keyframes to produce an animated timeline of 5-10 seconds.

 - ◆Character manipulation and keyframing - ◆Animation timing, weighting, gestures and actions